Unboxed-Software/solana-course/content/solana-nft.md

 After running the `upload` command, it is best practice to also run the `verify_upload` command.
 This command will check that each entry in the `.cache` file matches the on-chain candy machine account.
 If any of the URI entries do not match the information stored on on-chain, you will need to re-run the upload command.

-### Sign the NFT Collection

-The final step in creating an NFT collection is for the creator to sign the NFTs and verify themselves as the creator.
-It's important for a creator to sign the collection to prevent fraudulent collections.
-Since the creator field of a collection can specify any address, signing an NFT proves that the creator specified in the creator field also verified that the NFT was actually created by them.

-You can sign a collection using the Candy Machine v2 CLI `sign_all` command.

 ## Mint Process

 Once the upload has been successfully verified, the candy machine is ready to mint tokens.
 The candy machine configuration settings will determine how tokens are minted.
 Minting is often done through a frontend UI and split between whitelist and public minting.